Skip to main content

 Frame capture process

-For each frame that needs to be rendered, the renderer uses element.querySelectorAll() to find all elements that can be captured, including <canvas>, <svg>, <Audio>, <Video>, <img> and other supported element types.
+For each frame that needs to be rendered, the renderer uses element.createTreeWalker() to find all elements and text nodes in the DOM.
+Nodes that have display: none and their children are skipped.

 For each capturable element, the renderer: